 The beach at Piriapolis is paralleled by a walkway for pedestrians and sightseers, as well as locals taking a lunch break in their vehicles with the doors open to give the breezes a better chance to cool them.

 A point of interest on the Rambla is a long row of white lion statues.
 They look out of place, at first, but they grow on me.There are not many new statues being built these days.
-Stalin and Mao had their pictures on schoolroom walls, but, these days, statues speak of antiquity and people seem far too eager to tear down their history.
+Stalin and Mao had their pictures on schoolroom walls, but, these days, statues speak of antiquity and people seem far too eager to tear down their old history.

-On the waterfront stands the huge Argentine Hotel that dates back decades.
+On the waterfront by the beach stands the huge Argentine Hotel that dates back decades.

 Piriapolis is an older, more genteel version of Punta Del Este – a seaside resort town waiting for Christmas visitors to make it bloom again, as it used too.